 In this stage, you can be more responsive and measured, but because you are still operating in a volatile environment, it’s tempting to think only about small goals and short-term plans – because that’s as far ahead as you can see.
 But that leaves you too vulnerable to external changes.
 Some organisations get stuck here, lurching from month to month with short- term plans that are continually revised or discarded.
 It’s not a sustainable long-term strategy, and you will eventually break down.

-As a leader, you need these three things to lead through recovery:
+As a leader, you need these two things to lead through recovery:

 - Trust: You can’t necessarily rely on the systems, processes, hierarchy, and operating procedures you used in the past.
 So you need to empower your team members so you can trust them (and they can trust you).

 - Action: Moving beyond crisis means you plan and act in uncertainty, choosing a path to follow but also staying flexible enough to change direction if circumstances change.

 Eventually, you’ll come to a point where you’ve recovered enough to think about growth again.
 The world isn’t the same as it was before, but at least you’re ready to tackle the ‘new now’.

 To move to growth, be proactive in uncertainty.